 Fanfare and mussels with chips

 Feeling peckish?
 Then wander down to place du Jeu de Balle after 16:00 for some mussels and chips.
 This traditional Belgian dish will be accompanied by brass band music, majorettes and accordions.

 Meanwhile, the party shows no signs of petering-out at the Royal Palace, with entertainment late into the night, from 23:00 a great musical firework display signals the end of an unforgettable day that you’ll be glad you didn’t follow on TV.

-Mass and festivities
+Mass and festivities - CANCELLED

-The Belgian Royal family kick off the National day the following morning with mass in Cathedral of Saint Michael and Saint Gudula, with the public beginning their celebrations from 10 am.
+The Belgian Royal family kick off the National day the following morning with mass in Cathedral of Saint Michael and Saint Gudula, with the public beginning their celebrations from 10:00.
 From the Palace of Justice to in front of Parliament there will be a whole host of activities and entertainment.